thanhtamdc/Relayer-v2.0.0-for-testnet-task-STRIDE/README.md

 # In current manual we will learn how to set up IBC relayer between two cosmos chains

-On the example of installing Relayer-v2.0.0
+Using the example of installing and running Relayer-v2.0.0

 ## Update system
 ```